NSERC CREATE in Engineering Health Equity Training Program

 First Trainee Orientation

-Applications for Winter 2026 are now OPEN!
+Applications for Winter 2026 are now Closed.

 This innovative training program empowers students with the knowledge and tools to solve complex global health challenges through an interdisciplinary approach that brings together engineering, science, and business.